Bifocal Lenses: The Practical Solution for Clear Vision at Two Distances

 Bifocal lenses are especially recommended for presbyopia, a natural condition that occurs with age and affects near vision.

-They are also used in cases where presbyopia is associated with myopia, hyperopia or astigmatism, providing complete correction in a single pair of glasses.
+They are also used in cases where presbyopia is associated with myopia, hyperopia, or astigmatism, providing complete correction in a single pair of glasses.

 By combining two different diopters, bifocal lenses help reduce eye strain and improve quality of life.

-How to adjust to wearing bifocal lenses
+How to adapt to using bifocal lenses

 If persistent discomfort or difficulties arise, it is advisable to return for an optometric check-up for adjustments or additional recommendations.